eminyuce/MvcCRUDApplication/README.md

 # Asp.Net MVC Simple CRUD Application

-A simple Asp.net MVC CRUD application for beginner.
+A simple Asp.net MVC CRUD application for beginners.
 I tried to develop it as simple as I can to make it understandable CRUD is an acronym for the four basic types of SQL commands: Create , Read , Update , Delete.

 Upload necessary packages and set up connection string properly.